-Registered nurses in good standing with the College of Registered Nurses of British Columbia, and licensed practical nurses in good standing with the College of Licensed Practical Nurses of British Columbia, may provide nursing treatment and services to injured workers.
+Registered nurses in good standing with the British Columbia College of Nursing Professionals, and licensed practical nurses in good standing with the British Columbia College of Nursing Professionals, may provide nursing treatment and services to injured workers.
 Nurses may provide the nursing treatment and services authorized by the Health Professions Act and corresponding regulations and bylaws, and as outlined in any current Board contract and/or fee schedule in place at the time of service delivery.